bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

 ## Summary

-> One paragraph explanation of the RFC.
+> Due to changes in business processes data payloads change by means of allowed values.

 ## Motivation